corsfix/docs/src/content/docs/platform/netlify.md

 ## Custom Domains

-If you're using a custom domain with your Netlify site, make sure to add your custom domain (e.g., `https://yourdomain.com`) to the allowed origins in the Corsfix dashboard instead of the default Netlify URL.
+If you're using a custom domain with your Netlify site, make sure to add your custom domain (e.g., `https://yourdomain.com`) to the origin domains in the Corsfix dashboard instead of the default Netlify URL.

 ## Using Secrets for API Keys